 How will I be needed in the village?

-There are always many things to do in the Village, such as teaching, gardening, painting, or simply playing and spending time with the children.
-Volunteers with medical training may assist the nurse in our clinic.
-We will work out your schedule in more detail when you are here.
+There are many things to do in the Village, such as assisting a classroom teacher, gardening, painting, or simply playing and spending time with the children.
+Volunteers may assist with special events on weekends or school holidays.
+We will work out your role and placement in more detail when you are here.

 What does a typical day at the village look like?

 - 6.00 am Children take their ARV medicine